How to Resign

 A SUMMARY IN SHORT OF HOW TO RESIGN

-1. Tell your boss (or whoever you report to) face to face that you’re leaving the company and ask what you can do to wrap things up before you finish working with them.
+1. If you’re wondering how to resign, first tell your boss (or whomever you report to) face to face that you’re leaving the company and ask what you can do to wrap things up before you finish working with them.

 2. Keep your resignation short, sweet and polite.
 Remember a letter of resignation is the last reflection of your character.
 So make it graceful and professional.